 Re-engagement emails also benefit your lapsed subscribers, because it cuts ties (in the nicest way possible) and frees up space in their inbox.

-Email Type #4—Recap Emails: Here’s what we’ve been up to!
+Nonprofit Email Example #4—Recap Emails: Here’s what we’ve been up to!

 You know when those Timehop pictures show up on Facebook, or your iPhone decides to surprise you with a montage of pictures from the last year, or when your company calls its annual meeting to discuss the year in review (okay that last one was less sentimental than the first two).

-But, each of these moments offer us something — perspective and a chance for reflection.
+But, each of these moments offers us something — perspective and a chance for reflection.

 As a nonprofit organization, you are constantly trying to get people to buy into your mission and believe in your cause.
 A simple, and highly effective, way to accomplish these goals is to offer your subscribers their own moment for perspective and reflection.